-Considering eloping in Washington state?
+Are you considering eloping in Washington state?
 Woohoo!
 I may be biased, but you’ve made the best choice.
-Washington is truly one of the most amazing states and is the dream for any sort of outdoor adventure elopement.
-If you’re ready to find out how to elope in Washington, here are the 10 most important steps to follow, based on all my Washington elopement experience!
+Washington is truly one of the most amazing states and is a dream for any sort of outdoor adventure elopement.
+If you’re ready to find out how to elope in Washington, here are the 10 most important steps to follow, based on all of my Washington elopement experience!

-First, is one of the most fun parts of planning an adventure elopement: choosing your location.
+First, one of the most exciting parts of planning an adventure elopement: choosing your location.

 The location of your elopement plays a huge role in how your elopement day goes.
 It sets the mood, impacts the weather, and most importantly, can add a ton of meaning to your big day.

-For example, if you and your partner have a favorite spot to hike: elope there.
+For example, if you and your partner have a favorite spot to hike: consider eloping there!

 Or hey – maybe you both just feel the most at peace in the mountains (same) and want to feel that way on your elopement day.

 There are so many ways your elopement location will bring meaning to your day.
 So let’s go through some of the best places to elope in Washington, and you can start narrowing down your perfect location!

 If you know me or are at all familiar with my work, you probably know that Mount Rainier is truly my happy place.
 It’s where I feel most at home, where I’m able to hike and enjoy the outdoors, and where I can be present in nature.
 That means it’s also my absolute favorite place to take my couples.